📋 How we test

 Choose your preferred color temperature below before starting fullscreen mode:

-1. LCD Pressure Marks
+1. LCD pressure marks

 These appear as bright, hazy white spots where light is focused unevenly.
 They are caused by localized physical pressure compressing the liquid crystals or bruising the internal plastic diffuser sheets.